huggingface/diffusers/README.md

 ### In-painting using Stable Diffusion

-The `inpainting.py` script implements `StableDiffusionInpainPipeline`.
-This script lets you edit specific parts of an image by providing a mask and text prompt.
+The `StableDiffusionInpainPipeline` lets you edit specific parts of an image by providing a mask and text prompt.

 ```python
 from io import BytesIO